Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/deletion-request-ping.rst

 As such it attempts to send itself at the moment the user opts out of data collection, and continues to try and send itself.

+This ping contains scalars present in the "deletion-request" store.

 Structure:

 .. code-block:: js